faabiopontes/daily-dose-of-development/modern-react-with-redux/app3-seasons/README.md

 ## Rules of Class Component

 - Must be a Javascript Class
-- Must extend (subclass)
+- Must extend, or be a subclass, of React.Component
-- Must define a 'render' method that returns some amount of JSX
+- Must define a **render** method that returns some amount of JSX

 ## Rules of State